-Students may receive college credit through CLEP and Dantes testing.
-If a student passes the examination, the credit hours will come in as transfer hours and will not affect the student's GPA.
+Students may receive college credit through the College-Level Examination Program (CLEP) and DANTES Subject Standardized Tests (DSST).
+If a student passes the examination with the required score, the credit hours will be accepted as transfer hours and will not affect the student's GPA.
 It is the responsibility of the student to request that official score reports be mailed directly to the Office of the Registrar at Arizona Christian University.

-- Students may take a maximum of thirty (30) hours through CLEP and Dantes combined. - If students fail to pass the test, they must wait six months before retaking the same exam.

-A mapping of specific tests and the score required for credit will be published each academic year by the Office of the Registrar and is available by request.
+- Students may take a maximum of thirty (30) hours through CLEP and DSST combined. - A mapping of specific tests and the score required for credit will be published each academic year by the Office of the Registrar and is available on request.